 All transfers of Shares will be effected by a transfer in writing in any usual or common form or any other form approved by the Directors and/or the Administrator and every form of transfer will state the full name and address of the transferor and the transferee.
 The instrument of transfer of a Share will be signed by or on behalf of the transferor and the transferee.
 The transferor will be deemed to remain the holder of the Share until the name of the transferee is entered on the Share register in respect thereof.
 The Directors may decline to register any transfer of Shares if, in consequence of such transfer, the value of the holding of the transferor or transferee does not meet the minimum subscription or holding levels of the relevant Share Class and/or Company.
 The registration of transfers may be suspended at such times and for such periods as the Directors may from time to time determine, provided, however, that such registration will not be suspended for more than 30 days in any calendar year.
-The Directors may decline to register any transfer of Shares unless the instrument of transfer, and such other documents as the Directors and/or the Administrator may require, including without limitation a Subscription Agreement, are deposited at the office of the Administrator or at such other place as the Directors may reasonably require, together with such other evidence as the Directors and/or the Administrator may reasonably require to show the right of the transferor to make the transferee is not a U.S. Person or acting for or on behalf of a U.S. Person.
+The Directors may decline to register any transfer of Shares unless the instrument of transfer, and such other documents as the Directors and/or the Administrator may require, including without limitation a duly completed Subscription Agreement, are deposited at the office of the Administrator or at such other place as the Directors may reasonably require, together with such other evidence as the Directors and/or the Administrator may reasonably require to show the right of the transferor to make the transfer and to verify the identity of the transferee.
+Such evidence may include a declaration that the proposed transferee is not a U.S. Person or Benefit Plan Investor or acting for or on behalf of a U.S. Person or Benefit Plan Investor.